 Brother Giesler is the current Chapter Counselor for the Tennessee Alpha chapter (since 2015).

-Bryce Giesler pioneers technology to bring brothers together
+Bryce Giesler awarded OGH for pioneering technology to bring brothers together

+Brother Bryce Giesler was awarded the Order of The Golden Heart, SigEp’s highest honor, at the 2019 Houston Conclave.
 Long before social media managers existed, there was Bryce Giesler, Tennessee ’82.
 Giesler has been a creative innovator and technology pioneer for SigEp for more than 35 years.
-He founded his own blog on SigEp and led social media sessions at Conclave years before Greek organizations started using the internet as a tool for connecting members and alumni.
+He founded his own blog on SigEp and led social media sessions at Conclave.
+This was years before Greek organizations started using the internet as a tool for connecting members and alumni.

 Giesler joined the Tennessee Alpha chapter when he returned to college after serving in the U.S. Navy.
-Being a few years older and more mature than some of his classmates, he knew he needed to surround himself with driven, yet humble friends.
+He was a few years older and more mature than some of his classmates.
+He knew he needed to surround himself with driven, yet humble friends.
 It was in a university cafeteria that he met just such a group of men and accepted their invitation to join Sigma Phi Epsilon.

 Shortly after Giesler graduated, he was asked to join the Texas Delta Alumni and Volunteer Corporation in Houston.
 Giesler soon took on the chapter counselor role, providing critical support and guidance to chapter leaders.
 An early indication of his pioneering spirit was when Giesler signed on to serve as balanced man steward for Texas Delta while the Balanced Man Program was still taking hold at chapters across the country.